 All U.F.
-Ph.D. students entering in Fall 2017 and afterward are required to create and update an Individual Development Plan (IDP) on an annual basis, in consultation with their major professor.
+Ph.D. students are required to create and update an Individual Development Plan (IDP) on an annual basis, in consultation with their major professor.
 The IDP is intended to be a working document to guide new and continuing Ph.D. students in identifying, pursuing, and meeting their professional goals.